Newman University, Birmingham has opted into the TEF and received a Silver award.

 |Access to HE Diploma||Access Diploma students will need to have completed the course and achieved a minimum of 112 UCAS points.|

-On enrolment 5 GCSEs at grade 4/C or above including English Language, Mathematics and Science are also required.
+On enrolment GCSEs at grade 4 (or C) or above including English Language, Mathematics and Science are also required.

-Shortlisted candidates must attend an interview at Newman and take part in literacy and numeracy diagnostic tasks.
+Shortlisted candidates must attend an interview at Newman.

-You will need to obtain Disclosure and Barring Service (DBS) clearance, meet the requirements for capacity to teach and pass the National Skills Tests prior to starting the course.
+You will need to obtain Disclosure and Barring Service (DBS) clearance, meet the requirements for capacity to teach prior to starting the course.

 Key Skills, Adult Literacy or Adult Numeracy are not accepted as GCSE equivalent for Initial Teacher Education courses.
 If the qualifications you are studying are not mentioned above please contact Admissions on 0121 476 1181 or email email@example.com for clarification.